Economy of the Dominican Republic: Energy

 The electricity sector has had big investments in the last decade 2010 to 2020 diversifying the sector away from petroleum which decreased from 50% of energy generation to 7%.
 The largest generation sources as of 2021 are coal, natural gas and renewables representing together 93% of electricity generation.
 This has transformed a strategic sector of the economy into a stable and lower cost sector.
 The rate of electricity loss improved from 38% in 2005 to 30% in 2019 showing improvement in the infrastructure.
 Low collection rates, illegal connections, infrastructure problems and poor governance are the sources of the high level of electricity loss in the system.
 The government plans to continue providing subsidies.
 Congress passed a law in 2007 that criminalizes the act of illegal electric connections.
 The state subsidizes the cost of electricity, funding the cost via indirect taxation instead of direct price increases for lower-income households, therefore it is a redistributive policy and partly funded by the country as a whole instead of the direct consumers of electricity.
 The profit from renewables, natural gas, and coal is positive and considered the current and future of the system, given that petroleum derivatives are considered more volatile and expensive in running costs.

 As of 2020 significant investments in the electricity sector have been realized with the construction of the Punta Catalina coal-fired plant.
 Significantly diversifying the electric sector's away from the traditional mix to one with lower cost.
 The growth of the renewables sector and the natural gas power sector has made significant strides in this respect in the last few years, and is expected to continue to grow with foreign and local investment in the sector.

+Employment

+Labor participation has improved over the last decade from 62.4% to 67.3%.
+Despite this growth, female labor participation rates lag more than 25 percentage points behind male labor participation rates, 52.7% and 77.9% respectively.
+This disparity highlights ongoing challenges in achieving gender equality in the workforce and indicates potential barriers that women face in accessing employment opportunities.
+Marginal real wage growth since the end of the 1990s suggests low quality jobs and low bargaining power of employees, which can further exacerbate economic inequality.

+Informal Employment

+In 2021, 45.5% of Dominicans lived in households where all workers were employed through informal jobs.
+This situation reflects a significant portion of the economy that operates outside formal regulations, leading to a lack of job security and access to social safety net resources.
+In rural areas informal employment was 69.1%, compared to 56.9% in urban areas, underscoring regional disparities in formal employment opportunities.

 Data

-The following table shows the main economic indicators in 1980–2019 (with IMF staff stimtates in 2020–2025).
+The following table shows the main economic indicators in 1980–2024 (with IMF staff estimates in 2025–2029).
 Inflation below 5% is in green.